radariq/python-demo-applications/Measurement/Readme.md

 Note: Very accurate distance measurement is possible using different firmware, running specialist algorithms.
-This application is only for approixiamte mesurement using the Point Cloud data.
+This application is only for approximate measurement using the Point Cloud data.

 With the module connected to the computer